-Except Integrated Sustainability and Clean Tech Delta now offer regional centers the power of advanced strategic planning, circular economies, renewable energy, and resilient bio-based economies.
+The approach works for large metropoli, regional centers and small towns.
+It delivers each, to their scale and capacity, the power of advanced strategic planning, circular economies, healthy and smart cities, renewable energy, and resilient bio-based economies.

-Clean Tech Delta and Except Integrated Sustainability started this program to do just this.
-With the Mid-sized City Renaissance program municipalities can boost their resilience and sustainability quickly and efficiently.
-Mid-sized cities can now use the power of the knowledge gained in developing advanced urban strategies in larger urban plans, and implement them more efficiently in an integrated program.
+With the Urban ReGen program municipalities can boost their resilience and sustainability quickly and efficiently.
+Cities can now use the power of the knowledge gained in developing advanced urban strategies in urban plans around the world, and implement them more efficiently in an integrated program.

-The Mid-sized City Renaissance program integrates the best urban renewal practices in one holistic urban redevelopment approach.
-With this, we deliver circular smart and resilient city strategy plans in a relatively short time frame (within one year).
+The Urban ReGen program integrates the best urban renewal practices in one holistic urban redevelopment approach.
+With this, we deliver circular smart and resilient city strategy plans in a relatively short time frame, from one year for small to mid-sized cities to two years for larger ones.

-These boost the use of renewable energy sources, provide clean air and water, generate longer lasting jobs, and make for livable, beautiful cities with a stable economy.
-Integrated urban plans create clarity and focus for policy makers, add significantly to national targets, and open access to national and EU funding.
+These boost the use of renewable energy sources, provide clean air and water, generate longer lasting jobs, and make for livable, healthy, and beautiful cities with a stable economy.
+Integrated urban plans create clarity and focus for policy makers, add significantly to national targets, and open access to national and international funding.

 This masterplan transforms downtown Shanghai into a fully sustainable community, in energy, food, water, and jobs, designed for Expo 2013.
 The plan strategically interweaves sustainable innovation with exciting urban design, and making it run with urban agriculture, sustainable technologies and vertical farms.
 The result is a valuable and beautiful urban community, an emergent circular economy, and a future-proof investment.